Condor House//5-10 St. Paul's Churchyard//London, EC4M 8AL//United Kingdom

 Acting for Concordia in connection with challenges to Search Warrants by the UK Competition and Markets Authority (CMA) under s.28 of the Competition Act 1998 (CA98) at the High Court and the Court of Appeal.
 This was the first challenge to a search warrant under the CA98.

-Acting for Concordia in relation to its defence against the CMA’s ongoing investigation and Statement of Objections (SO) regarding an alleged pay-for-delay arrangement with respect to adrenal insufficiency drug Hydrocortisone.
+Acting for Concordia in relation to its defence against the CMA’s ongoing investigation, Statement of Objections (SO), and Supplementary Statement of Objections (SSO) regarding an alleged pay-for-delay arrangement with respect to adrenal insufficiency drug Hydrocortisone.

-Acting for Concordia in its defence against the CMA’s ongoing investigation, SO and Supplementary SO in relation to alleged unfair and excessive pricing of thyroid drug Liothyronine.
+Acting for Concordia in its defence against the CMA’s ongoing investigation, SO, and SSO in relation to alleged unfair and excessive pricing of thyroid drug Liothyronine.